mdozmorov/bioinformatics-impact/README.md

 ## Misc

+- A list of R developers and advocates on Github. https://github.com/amrrs/awesome_R_Githubers

 - Meta-Research: Tracking the popularity and outcomes of all bioRxiv preprints, https://elifesciences.org/articles/45133

 - Top 1% of highly cited researchers in 2018, https://hcr.clarivate.com/#